The Wolfman (film): Plot

-In 1891, Ben Talbot is attacked in the woods by a wolf-like humanoid.
-His brother, Shakespearean actor Lawrence Talbot, returns home after receiving a letter from Ben's fiancée Gwen Conliffe informing him of Ben's disappearance.
-Lawrence reunites with his estranged father Sir John, who informs him that Ben's body has already been found mutilated.
+In 1891, a man named Ben Talbot is killed by a humanoid wolf in the woods of Blackmoor.
+His mutilated body is found in a slaughterhouse.
+After learning of what happened, his brother Lawrence returns home, and reunites with his estranged father Sir John.

-At a local pub, Lawrence overhears the locals believing it to be a wild animal.
-However, many blame Romani who are camped outside the town.
-Another claims there was a similar murder 25 years earlier; a werewolf was the suspected killer.
-Lawrence has flashbacks as he tours his family's home where his mother Solana seemingly committed suicide when he was a boy.
-Lawrence saw his father standing over her dead body; he was sent to Lambeth Hospital in London for a year, having suffered from delusions connected to the event.
+Some locals believe the killer to be a wild animal; many others blame the Romani camped outside Blackmoor.
+Another local claims that there was a similar murder twenty-five years earlier; a werewolf was the suspected killer.
+Lawrence tours his family's house.
+He recalls his childhood memory of seeing his mother Solana seemingly die by suicide, with Sir John standing over her corpse.
+He consequently suffered from delusions connected to the event and was sent to Lambeth Hospital in London for a year.

 Lawrence visits the Romani during a full moon.
-The local townspeople raid the camp to confiscate a dancing bear they believe is the killer.
-The werewolf then attacks the camp, killing several Romani and townspeople before biting Lawrence and escaping.
-A Romani woman named Maleva sutures Lawrence's shoulder wounds, but another Romani insists the now-cursed Lawrence should be killed before he kills others.
-Maleva refuses, saying he is still a man and only a loved one can release him.
+The townspeople, led by Constable Nye, raid the camp to confiscate a dancing bear which they believe is the killer.
+The werewolf attacks the camp, kills Nye and some of the Romani and townspeople, bites Lawrence and escapes.
+Maleva, a Romani woman, sutures Lawrence's wounds.
+Another Romani insists that the now cursed Lawrence should be killed before he kills others.
+Maleva says that only a loved one can release him.

-After a night of fever dreams, Lawrence recovers with unnatural speed and develops heightened vitality and senses.
-Inspector Francis Aberline arrives to investigate, suspecting Lawrence is responsible based on his mental history.
-Terrified of possibly harming Gwen, Lawrence sends her to London.
-He follows Sir John to Solana's crypt, where Sir John locks himself in a room and gives his son a cryptic warning.
-Lawrence undergoes a painful transformation into a werewolf before running off into the woods and killing a group of local hunters.
+After a night of feverish dreams, Lawrence recovers with unnatural speed and develops great vitality and heightened senses.
+Inspector Francis Aberline arrives to investigate, suspecting that Lawrence is responsible based on his mental history.
+Terrified of harming Gwen Conliffe, Ben's fiancée who is staying with the Talbots, Lawrence sends her to London.
+He later follows Sir John to Solana's crypt.
+There, Sir John locks himself in a room and gives Lawrence a cryptic warning.
+Lawrence turns into a werewolf before running off into the woods and killing hunters.